paczos/dokerz/rstudio/README.md

 ### To turn off hyper-v in powershell after removing docker for windows in order to use e.g. Virtualbox, Vmware

 Disable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V-All
+### or
+dism.exe /Online /Disable-Feature:Microsoft-Hyper-V-All

+### To turn on hyper-v in powershell
+dism.exe /Online /Enable-Feature:Microsoft-Hyper-V /All

 ### In order to use VirtualBox with Docker use Docker ToolBox: https://www.docker.com/products/docker-toolbox